Program overview

 Program Overview

-In the Early Childhood Education program, you'll learn how to design, apply, and evaluate holistic educational programs.
-You'll also develop skills related to observation, documentation, reflective practice, professionalism, leadership, and relationships.
-The program emphasizes outdoor play as essential for holistic growth, integrating intentional outdoor play planning to nurture relationships with children, families, communities, and nature.
+In our Early Childhood Education program, you'll learn how to design, apply, and evaluate holistic educational programs, as well as develop skills related to observation, documentation, reflective practice, professionalism, leadership, and relationships.
+This program emphasizes outdoor play as essential for holistic growth and nurturing relationships with children, families, and communities.

 Program Structure

-The Early Childhood Education diploma program is designed to be completed within two academic years of full-time study.
-The program structure includes a blend of theoretical knowledge and practical experience, ensuring students are well-prepared for their future careers.
+The Early Childhood Education program is designed to be completed within two years of full-time study.
+The program offers a comprehensive curriculum that prepares students for a rewarding career in early childhood education.

 Key features of the program structure include:

-- A practicum in the first year to gain real-world experience in early learning and childcare.
+• A practicum in the first year for real-world experience.

-- Focus on holistic educational programs that integrate outdoor play.
+• Focus on holistic educational programs and outdoor play.

 Featured Experiences

-- Practicum opportunities in the early learning and childcare sector during the first year.
+• Practicum: Real-world experience in early learning and childcare settings during the first year.

 Career Options